stitchdata/docs/_integration-schemas/ms-teams/v1/conversation_threads.md

   - name: "last_delivered_date_time"
     type: "date-time"
+    replication-key: true
     description: "The time the last message was delivered in the thread."
-    replication-key: true

   - name: "conversation_id"
     type: "string"
-    description: "The conversation ID."
+    description: "The ID of the conversation associated with the thread."
     foreign-key-id: "conversation-id"

   - name: "group_id"
     type: "string"
-    description: "The group ID."
+    description: "The ID of the group associated with the thread."
     foreign-key-id: "group-id"

   - name: "has_attachments"
     type: "boolean"
     description: ""